NickNaso/abi-stable-node-research/resources/ffi_notes.md

 parameters an integer that represents the number of elements in the collection and a pointer to the first element in the collection.

+The most important thing in this case is to cast to the right type otherwise you will risk to access to unexpected area of memory.

 Here I report two examples:

 - **[Pass Go Array to C](pass-array-to-c.go)**